openlyfree/Gartic-Phone-Drawer/README.md

 ⚠️ **Safety note:** running the script will move and click your mouse cursor.
 Make sure Gartic Phone is focused and you are ready before executing it.
 Quick tip: move your mouse to the top-left corner of your screen to abort, you might have to fight the automation.
 It waits 3 seconds before starting, so you have time to switch to gartic phone.
+Also this is really not anticheat proof, it might work if you change the config options.

 ## Installation